particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 - Use the **groupa** and **groupb** checkboxes to set some devices to **groupa** and some to **groupb**.
 A device can be in more than one group, if desired.
 Clicking the checkbox changes the state in the cloud and if the device is online, reconfigures it in a few seconds.
 If the device is offline or in sleep mode, it will get the current device group settings from the cloud after it comes online.

+## Testing

+The test firmware updates the status LED color of the device on request from the cloud in several situations:

+- A function call to the specified device
+- A publish of the `setColor` event to all devices in the product
+- A publish to the group-specific event, such as `groupa/setColor`.
+This event will trigger all devices in `groupa` to set their status LED color.

 ### Functions